matwey/GD32F10x_Firmware_Library/Examples/DAC/DACC_software_trigger_LFSR_noise/readme.txt

 OF SUCH DAMAGE.
 */

-  This example is based on the GD32107C-EVAL board, it shows how to use DAC concurrent mode software trigger to generate LFSR noise wave with different configurations.
-The DAC0 output pin is configured PA4 and DAC1 output pin is configured PA5.
-The LFSR noise wave can be observed through the oscilloscope.
+  This example is based on the GD32F107C-EVAL-V1.3 board, it shows how to use DAC concurrent mode software trigger to generate LFSR noise wave with different configurations.

+  DAC is configured as following:
+  - Data 12-bit right alligned.
+  - Software trigger DAC0_OUT0 and DAC0_OUT1.
+  - DAC0_OUT0/DAC0_OUT1 is configured as PA4/PA5.
+  - LFSR mode, with 0-9/0-10 bit masking and offset value 0x7f0.

+  After system start-up, the LFSR noise wave can be observed through the scilloscope.